 - Ocean's Twelve starts as One Last Job but the main part of the film is the wager between the team and The Night Fox.

 - Rat Race was essentially rich Upper Class Twits sending a odd bunch of tourists on the titular race for their own betting amusement.

 - And while waiting for the tourists to get to the destination, they bet a lot as well (on a chocolate flavor, how much will a prostitute charge for a weird service, and who will puke first while in a turbulent plane).

-- Around the World in 80 Days, where Fogg embarks on the trip just because other members of his club bet him it couldn't be done.
+- Around the World in Eighty Days, where Fogg embarks on the trip just because other members of his club bet him it couldn't be done.
 Notable in that Fogg stands to win almost nothing from the bet - if he wins, his winnings cover his expenses, if he loses, it costs him everything - but is taking on the wager simply to prove that the trip can be made.

 - The Betrothed's main conflict (Renzo and Lucia's efforts to get married) is caused by a bet between Don Rodrigo and Count Attilio: the former bet he would manage to lay his hands on Lucia.

 - The basis for several Roald Dahl short stories, the most famous of which is probably "Man from the South".
 In this story, an old man named Carlos offers a boastful American boy his Cadillac if the boy can strike his lighter ten times in a row.
 The catch is that if the lighter does not light ten times in a row, Carlos will cut off the boy's left little finger.
 It fails on eight.
 Just as Carlos is about to take the boy's finger, his wife stops him—Carlos doesn't own anything; she owns all his possessions.
 She also has three fingers left...